#########################

 Integrations

-Since Atmosphere relies on AlertManager to send alerts, you can integrate it
+Since Atmosphere relies on Alertmanager to send alerts, you can integrate it

 with services like OpsGenie, PagerDuty, email, and more.
 To receive monitoring